-Scranton-Keystone Junior College is located in LaPlume, Lackawanna County, Pennsylvania.
+Keystone College is located in LaPlume, Lackawanna County, Pennsylvania.
 LaPlume is a pleasant, rural town ten miles from the Scranton city line and contiguous to Factoryville, Pennsylvania.
 Factoryville, named for a cotton works which suspended operations more than a century ago, is a residential town and the center for a farming area.

-Located on a hilltop on its beautiful forty-acre campus, Scranton-Keystone combines the advantages of country living with the opportunities of urban life.
+Located on a hilltop on its beautiful forty-acre campus, Keystone College combines the advantages of country living with the opportunities of urban life.
 The college is situated in the heart of a metropolitan area with a population of nearly one-half million.
 Scranton, with its industries, shopping areas, and cultural offerings, is readily accessible to the students.

 Students from various parts of Pennsylvania, distant states, and foreign countries have been attracted to the college in increasing numbers because of its outstanding educational program and the advantages of its location.
-Scranton-Keystone Junior College may be easily reached by automobile or bus.
+Keystone College may be easily reached by automobile or bus.
 The historic Lackawanna Trail (U. S. Route II) runs past the college gateway.
 Over this highway a bus line operates between Scranton and Factoryville.
-Factoryville is a regular stop on the cross-country Greyhound bus line.
+Factoryville is a regular stop on the crosscountry Greyhound bus line.
 Scranton itself is served by the Delaware, Lackawanna, and Western Railroad, the Delaware and Hudson Railroad, the Erie Railroad, the Central Railroad of New Jersey, and the New York, Ontario, and Western Railroad.
 Students coming by bus are advised to purchase tickets to Factoryville, as the station on the main bus lines is only two minutes' walk from the college.
+Trunks and baggage should be shipped to the Factoryville station.